Everything You Need to Know About Merit Aid

 Test scores are important for merit aid, so doing better on the ACT/SAT can translate into more money.
 It would help a student to do as well as possible on their ACT/SAT to get as much merit money as possible.
 Other than test scores/GPA, I don’t believe there’s any other prepping for merit aid that should be done.
 Students should do activities they enjoy.

-Do public and private differ in the amount of merit aid they give out?
+Do public and private schools differ in the amount of merit aid they give out?

 (In addition to our response to this question, another #collegecash listener added this: “And seeing some out-of-state publics charging kids IN-STATE costs as merit aid incentive to attend—or as recruitment tool w/honors program offer.
 Seeing my Illinois kids paying in-state even when crossing state lines.”)